Dor (film): Plot

-Zeenat (Gul Panag) is an independent Muslim woman living in Himachal Pradesh.
+Zeenat is an independent Muslim woman living in Himachal Pradesh.
 She marries Amir Khan, her boyfriend, who leaves for Saudi Arabia for work.

-Meera (Ayesha Takia), a simple Rajasthani Hindu woman, has everything in her life in accordance with customs and traditions, including her marriage into a traditional Rajasthani family and her daily chores within the family haveli.
+Meera, a simple Rajasthani Hindu woman, has in her life in accordance with customs and traditions, including her marriage into a traditional Rajasthani family and her daily chores within the family haveli.
 Her husband, Shankar, is also in Saudi Arabia for work.
-Shankar regularly sends his wages home to support his family that includes his father, Randhir Singh (Girish Karnad), mother, grandmother, and Meera.
-When the remittances stop and there is no correspondence from her husband, Meera learns that Shankar was killed in a freak accident allegedly caused by his Muslim roommate, and is devastated.
+Shankar regularly sends his wages home to support his family, which includes his father, Randhir Singh, mother, grandmother, and Meera.
+When the remittances stop and there is no correspondence from her husband, Meera learns that Shankar was killed in a freak accident allegedly caused by his Muslim roommate and is devastated.

 The ceremonies toward rendering Meera into a widow emotionally drain her.
 Her vivaciousness and exuberance are stifled.
-The rest of the family vents their frustration of losing their only bread-winner on Meera, blaming her for bringing bad luck to the family.
+The rest of the family vents their frustration of losing their only breadwinner to Meera, blaming her for bringing bad luck to the family.

 Zeenat hears that her husband has been arrested for murdering his roommate in Saudi Arabia.
 Amir is scheduled to be executed.
-An Indian officer explains to her that Saudi law permits release of a criminal if the wife of the deceased forgives the guilty.
+An Indian officer explains to her that Saudi law permits the release of a criminal if the wife of the deceased forgives the guilty.
 Armed only with a photograph of Shankar and Amir, Zeenat sets out to find Meera.
-En route, she meets a Behrupiya (Shreyas Talpade), who is talented in arts and mimicry.
+En route, she meets a Behrupiya, who is talented in arts and mimicry.
 He turns out to be a petty conman when he hoodwinks Zeenat and steals her things.
 However, when Zeenat falls into trouble, he returns to rescue her with his artistic talent.
 He is empathetic when Zeenat details her plight and offers to help.
 After making educated guesses, they reach Jodhpur and identify the Singh haveli.
 When Zeenat requests the Singh family to pardon Amir's mistake, their anger drives her away.